Infrastructure Canada Smart Cities Challenge: Finalist Application Submission

 Why is energy poverty such an important issue in Bridgewater?

-Our best available evidence suggests that 2 in 5 residents (40%) experience some form of energy poverty either as a chronic condition or periodically as the household balance sheet fares better or worse depending on its income prospects and its health and social needs.
+Our best available evidence suggests that 38% of Bridgewater residents experience some form of energy poverty either as a chronic condition or periodically as the household balance sheet fares better or worse depending on its income prospects and its health and social needs.
 Energy poverty is also closely linked to housing poverty.
 Living in energy poverty profoundly impacts the wellbeing of individuals and families.
 The Town of Bridgewater, and its many community partners, have documented physical and mental health impacts, social challenges, and financial hardships among individuals and families living in energy poverty.

 While charitable and government poverty relief services exist, there is broad agreement across the community service sector that existing services are unable to address the magnitude of the problem, and are failing to address the structural and systemic causes of energy and housing poverty.
 The problem also appears to be getting worse as energy prices continue to rise and incomes remain stagnant.